BIG GREEN THEATER

 The BGT program begins in the school, where a group of fourth- and fifth-grade students meets for three months during after-school hours.
 The curriculum is structured as a creative outlet for students to learn the tools of playwriting and the fundamentals of climate and environmental justice, practice critical thinking, and develop an expressive voice.
 The process is rigorous and fun, with lots of personal attention and constructive feedback along the way.

-Guest professionals from the fields of science, activism, and social justice visit the BGT classroom to lead interactive presentations, and students also take field trips to engage with the people and problems most relevant to their community.
-Meanwhile, students collaborate with each other to write wildly imaginative plays inspired by these interactions.
+Guest professionals from the fields of science, activism, and environmental justice visit the BGT classroom to lead interactive presentations, and students also take field trips to engage with the people and problems most relevant to their community.
+Meanwhile, students collaborate with each other to write imaginative plays inspired by these interactions.

-In the second half of the program, while students are working hard to write final drafts, our BGT composer and designers visit the classroom to lead workshops on songwriting and design, offering students an opportunity to add live music to their scripts and imagine the visual world of their plays.
+In the second half of the program while students are working hard to write final drafts, our BGT composer and designers visit the classroom to lead workshops on songwriting and design, offering students an opportunity to add live music to their scripts and imagine the visual world of their plays.
 Students also visit the theater to learn more about the production process, and to hear their final drafts read out loud by our adult cast of actors.

 The program culminates in free, professional performances of student-written plays for audiences of fellow students, faculty, families, and the community, where the playwrights take a bow.
 After the performances, playwrights gather once more for a Reflection Party, to share their experience of the BGT process and to celebrate their great achievement.